SAP/ui5-tooling/docs/pages/Troubleshooting.md

         ```sh
         npm install
         ```
-        Note: We will not link UI5 CLI into the but call the global install directly
+        Note: We will not link UI5 CLI into this project.
+Instead, we will call it directly.
     1. Verify that the previously installed UI5 CLI can be called with the following command
         ```sh
         UI5_CLI_NO_LOCAL=X node /my/home/ui5-tooling-benchmark/ui5-cli/bin/ui5.js --version